tuura/graph-algorithms/README.md

-# graph-algorithms
+# Graph algorithms
-A collection of graph algorithms implemented in C++
+A collection of graph algorithms implemented in C++.

 ## Build

+To build the network analyser run:
 ```
 g++ -O2 analyse.cpp -o analyse -std=c++11
 ```

 ## Run

+Here is an example of running the network analyser:
 ```
 $ ./analyse < network.graphml
 Graph size: |V| = 1628, |E| = 53406.